dfrappart/dfrappart.github.io/_posts/2023-11-02-AKS_Networking-considerationspart2.markdown

 ![illustration2](/assets/aksntwconsiderations/kubenet002.png)

-Note that tose range are privae from an Azure standpoint.
+Note that those range are private from an Azure standpoint.
 Which means tht we can re-use those on other clusters.

 Now let's talk about limitations.
 Not all feature for AKS are available with kubenet, even if it got better with time.
 It is not possible to mutualized the AKS subnet for multiple clusters with kubenet.
 The rule is One cluster / 1 subnet
 Second, and maybe the most important point, there is an the added latency due to the additional hop for flows when reaching a workload inside the cluster.
 This additioal latency is not easy to evaluate but seems sufficiant so that Microsoft does not recommand kubenet for production environment.